-- Compliance-Oriented Entities Compliance entities that appear to acquire and hold allowances primarily to satisfy their compliance obligations. - Investors with Compliance Obligations Firms that have compliance obligations but which hold a number of allowances that exceeds their estimated compliance obligations by a margin suggesting they also buy for re-sale or some other investment purpose.
-These firms often transfer significant quantities of allowances to unaffiliated firms.1 - Investors without Compliance Obligations Firms without any compliance obligations.
+- Compliance-Oriented Entities are compliance entities that appear to acquire and hold allowances primarily to satisfy their compliance obligations. - Investors with Compliance Obligations are firms that have compliance obligations but which hold a number of allowances that exceeds their estimated compliance obligations by a margin suggesting they also buy for re-sale or some other investment purpose.
+These firms often transfer significant quantities of allowances to unaffiliated firms.